Algeria in the Middle Ages: Zayyanids

 From its capital at Tunis, the Hafsid dynasty made good its claim to be the legitimate successor of the Almohads in Ifriqiya, while, in the central Maghrib, the Zayyanids founded a dynasty that ruled the Kingdom of Tlemcen.
 Based on a Zenata tribe, the Bani Abd el Wad, which had been settled in the region by Abd al Mumin, the Zayyanids also emphasized their links with the Almohads.

 For more than 300 years, until the region came under Ottoman suzerainty in the 16th century, the Zayyanids kept a tenuous hold in the central Maghrib.
 The regime, which depended on the administrative skills of Andalusians, was plagued by frequent rebellions but learned to survive as the vassal of the Marinids or Hafsids or later as an ally of Spain.

 Many coastal cities defied the ruling dynasties and asserted their autonomy as municipal republics.
 They were governed by their merchant oligarchies, by tribal chieftains from the surrounding countryside, or by the privateers who operated out of their ports.

 Tlemcen prospered as a commercial center and was called the "pearl of the Maghrib."
-Situated at the head of the Imperial Road through the strategic Taza Gap to Marrakech, the city controlled the caravan route to Sijilmasa, gateway for the gold and slave trade with the western Sudan.
+Situated at the head of the Imperial Road through the strategic Taza Gap to Marrakesh, the city controlled the caravan route to Sijilmasa, gateway for the gold and slave trade with the western Sudan.
 Aragon came to control commerce between Tlemcen's port, Oran, and Europe beginning about 1250.
 An outbreak of privateering out of Aragon, however, severely disrupted this trade after about 1420.